Temperature dependence of $p$-wave contacts in a harmonically trapped Fermi gas: Abstract

 \section{Abstract}

-We study the dependence of the $p$-wave contact $C_v$ on the Fermi temperature $T_F$ and reduced temperature $T/T_F$ based on the number of closed-channel molecules.
-From the anisotropic pattern of dissociated molecules, we resolve the narrow $|m|=0$ and $|m|=1$ dipolar splitting of the $p$-wave Feshbach resonance in $^6$Li, enabling the independent determination of the contact for the two components.
-As $T_F$ increases, the anisotropy is no longer resolved and the near-resonant contact scales linearly with $\sqrt{T_F}$, indicating the contribution of the normalized effective range $k_F R_{\rm{e}}$.
-The $T/T_F$ dependence across the attractive regime reveals opposite trends in the strongly and weakly interacting limits, which are accurately represented by the second-order virial expansion.
-Our results, together with estimates from the $p$-wave virial coefficient, provide a route toward a complete understanding of the thermodynamics of strongly interacting $p$-wave Fermi gases.
+We study the dependence of the $p$-wave contact on the Fermi temperature $T_F$ and reduced temperature $T/T_F$ based on the number of closed-channel molecules.
+From the anisotropic pattern of dissociated molecules, we resolve the narrow $m=0$ and $m=\pm1$ dipolar splitting of the $p$-wave Feshbach resonance in $^6$Li, enabling the independent determination of the contact for all three $m$ components.
+For each component, we identify a near-resonant scaling with $\sqrt{T_F}$, indicating the contribution of the normalized effective range $k_F R_{\rm{e}}$.
+In addition, we show that the peak contacts observed near resonance increase as $T/T_F$ is lowered, a trend that is accurately captured by estimates based on the second-order virial expansion.
+Our results, together with estimates from the $p$-wave virial expansion, provide a route toward a complete understanding of the thermodynamics of resonantly enhanced $p$-wave Fermi gases.